mozilla/addons-code-manager/README.md

 ## Getting started

+- Clone this repository
 - Type `yarn` to install everything
 - Type `yarn dev` to launch the test suite, development servers, and all other development processes in [stmux][].
 Open [http://localhost:3000](http://localhost:3000) to view the development site. **Press CTRL-a-? for help**.

 All available commands are documented below.

+Read [our contributing guidelines](./CONTRIBUTING.md) to get started on your first patch.

 ## Prettier